SHTFDad may collect a share of sales or other compensation from the links on this page.

-- Musty Odor or Smell: Signals of a mold and mildew presence is a musty odor in crawl spaces, garages, basements, or entrances.
+Signals of a mold and mildew presence are a musty odor in crawl spaces, garages, basements, or entrances.
 Basements tend to be the number one source of mold growth.

-- Water Run-Off Dampness: Rainy and snow season can be associated with water run-off, leading to your home having an excess of moisture.
-Spring season tends to be the time when most mold grows and can affect a home.
+Rainy and snow seasons can be associated with water run-off, leading to your home having an excess of moisture.
+The Spring season tends to be the time when most mold grows and can affect a home.

 Control Humidity Levels